navapbc/template-infra/infra/README.md

 ## Workspaces and prefix - A How To

 &nbsp;&nbsp; Workspaces are used to allow multiple developers to deploy their own stacks for development and testing.
-By default prefix is set to terraform.workspace in the envs/dev environment, it is stage and prod in those respective environments.
+By default "prefix~ is set to `terraform.workspace` in the envs/dev environment, it is `staging` and `prod` in those respective environments.

 ### envs/dev/main.tf
 ``` tf